//----------------------------//

 discussion :

-In DF mode contour shading is disabled and the background color is used for negatives.
+Aux color B. In DF mode contour shading and background shading are disabled.

 The options gives full access to all color and freq/amp modes with the 1.5 Color/freq Options set.